Rock1965/nano11uxx/README.md

 ===============================
 uCXpresso.BLE C/C++ RTOS Framework for Bluetooth Low Energy

-v1.1.0 rc1 28th September 2014
+v1.1.0 released 1th October 2014
 --------------------------------
-###Features: (Beta)
+###Features:
 	1. RTOS update to v8.1.2.
 	2. Improve the watchdog of BLE.
-    3. Disable the BLE watchdog in constructor.
+    3. Disable the BLE watchdog in default.
+    4. Add txdFlowControl member of bleSerial class to enable/disable the TXD flow-control in transmition.

 v1.0.8a released 26th August 2014
 --------------------------------